 The setting shown above determines that outputs will follow the Audio Meter screen solos & mutes for the XLR outputs because the checkbox is checked.
-It is not checked for the AES outputs, so they will not be affected by the solo & mute choices.
-This feature requires the optional OPTe Output Routing license.

 How do I route only specific monitored channels to the Analog XLR outputs?

 You may route specific channels as shown below.
 Here Audio Meter channels 9, 11, 13, and 15 are routed to the left analog XLR output and Audio Meter channels 10, 12, 14, and 16 are routed to the right analog XLR output.
 Unchecked channels are not routed.
 Make sure the Speaker Mix selection is turned off to enable this selection.